Buying a House? Check the Foundation First

 - Drywall, window, and other problems

 Don’t purchase a home before inspecting how every element functions.
 Open and close all of the windows and doors, and see whether any of them stick or otherwise fail to fit in the frames well.
 Doors and windows that don’t close properly might just be a flaw in installation, or they could indicate foundation damage.

 Additionally, look for cracks in the interior walls near doors and windows.
 In most cases, these will be normal, hairline shrinkage cracks.
 Cracks that are wide, and those that look like they are growing, should be checked out before making a purchase.

 Weighing the Risks

 As should now be clear, certain kinds of foundation problems are riskier than others.
-When deciding whether the benefits are worth the risks, always find out how much it would cost to repair the present problems.
+When deciding whether the benefits are worth the risks, always get an estimate to find out how much it would cost to repair the present problems.
 Have a Dallas-Fort Worth foundation repair professional assess the issues that you see.

 Align Foundation Repair, LLC is built on a sturdy foundation of core values, including our unbeatable commitment to quality workmanship and our friendly customer service.
-Before you purchase a home in the DFW area that might have foundation problems, get in touch with us to request a free estimate.
-Call our Dallas office any time at 214.710.2555 or email us at info@AlignFoundation.com.
+Contact us before you purchase a home in the DFW area that might have foundation problems to request a free estimate.
 Happy house hunting!